Horseshoe Curve (Pennsylvania)

 The Horseshoe Curve is a three-track railroad curve on Norfolk Southern Railway's Pittsburgh Line in Blair County, Pennsylvania.
 The curve is roughly 2375 ft long and 1300 ft in diameter.
 Completed in 1854 by the Pennsylvania Railroad as a way to reduce the westbound grade to the summit of the Allegheny Mountains, it replaced the time-consuming Allegheny Portage Railroad, which was the only other route across the mountains for large vehicles.

-The curve was later owned and used by three Pennsylvania Railroad successors: Penn Central, Conrail and Norfolk Southern.
+The curve was later owned and used by three Pennsylvania Railroad successors: Penn Central, Conrail, and Norfolk Southern.

-The Horseshoe Curve was added to the National Register of Historic Places and designated as a National Historic Landmark in 1966.
-It became a National Historic Civil Engineering Landmark in 2004.

 Horseshoe Curve has long been a tourist attraction.
 A trackside observation park was completed in 1879.
 The park was renovated and a visitor center built in the early 1990s.
 The Railroaders Memorial Museum in Altoona manages the center, which has exhibits pertaining to the curve.
+The Horseshoe Curve was added to the National Register of Historic Places and designated as a National Historic Landmark in 1966.
+It became a National Historic Civil Engineering Landmark in 2004.

 Location and design

-Horseshoe Curve is 5 mi west of Altoona, in Logan Township, Blair County.
+Horseshoe Curve is 5 mi west of Altoona, Pennsylvania, in Logan Township, Blair County.
 It sits at railroad milepost 242 on the Pittsburgh Line, which is the Norfolk Southern Railway Pittsburgh Division main line between Pittsburgh and Harrisburg, Pennsylvania.
 Horseshoe Curve bends around a dam and lake, the highest of three Altoona Water Authority reservoirs that supply water from the valley to the city.
 It spans two ravines formed by creeks: Kittanning Run, on the north side of the valley, and Glenwhite Run, on the south.
 The Blair County Veterans Memorial Highway (SR 4008) follows the valley west from Altoona and tunnels under the curve.